Rithish1708/FULL_ADDER_SUBTRACTOR/README.md

 # NAME: Rithish.R
 # REG.NO: 24900403
-# EXPERIMENT-4: FULL ADDER AND SUBTRACTOR
+# EXPERIMENT-4: IMPLEMENTATION OF FULL ADDER AND SUBTRACTOR

 Implementation-of-Full-Adder-and-Full-subtractor-circuit